All Episodes

 And he tried to bash the conservatives.

-And he's bashing conservatives, threatening that, you know, they're going be the ones that stand in the way of this.
+And he's bashing conservatives, threatening that, you know, they're going to be the ones that stand in the way of it.

 Go ahead.

-I just look there's certainly improvements to Obamacare but I gotta be honest it is so disappointing on so many levels that this was not this is not as hard as they're making it and the worst part of it politically for me is they have now opened up the door for an external civil war that is going to be fought in front of the entire country and it makes them all look stupid and incompetent.
+And the worst part of it politically for me is they have now opened up the door for an external civil war that is going to be fought in front of the entire country, and it makes them all look stupid and incompetent.

-And if it meant if they've if it meant taking another month and and sitting down with all the opposition groups that I keep talking about and if it meant you know getting the bill right and then coming out united Senate the Senate Republicans, the House Republicans and the president and with solutions,
+And if it meant taking another month and sitting down with all the opposition groups that I keep talking about, and if it meant, you know, getting the bill right and then coming out united, the Senate Republicans, the House Republicans,

 I warned important people.

-You mentioned um with your previous caller Heritage Action.
+You mentioned with your previous caller, Heritage Action.

 Notice I didn't say health insurance crisis because that's not the point.